-Observing and analysing how shoppers behave within different environments is vital if a retailer wants to improve its in store customer experience.
-Here, Jeni Dawson, shopper engage center of excellence manager at Ipsos Retail Performance talks through her position, and explains just how her team’s expertise provides the insight that allows retailers to better understand consumer behaviour.
+Observing and analyzing how shoppers behave within different environments is vital if a retailer wants to improve its in store customer experience.
+Here, Jeni Dawson, shopper engage center of excellence manager at Ipsos Retail Performance talks through her position, and explains just how her team’s expertise provides the insight that allows retailers to better understand consumer behavior.

 Our job at Ipsos Retail Performance boils down to enhancing and shaping our clients’ business performance.
 Every aspect of our customer analysis, and the consultations and recommendations that follow it, has to provide real tangible value to retailers.